tulusmr/tulusmr/README.md

 # Hi, I'm Tulus 👋
 Full stack developer.
 I've been learning frontend and backend.
-I've been studying laravel, mysql, php, javascript, nodejs, python give me a chance to help solve your problem.
+I've been studying laravel, mysql, php, javascript, python give me a chance to help solve your problem.
 I like milk and coffee sometimes I mix them.
 Nice to meet you! 😊

 <p align='center'>
    <a href="https://github.com/tulusmr/github-readme-stats"><img height=150